lee-zhg/watson-chatbot-bank-advanced/README.md

     Since `watson-burger` skill is designed for food ordering, most of actions are defined in `Order` node branch.
 The other 3 root nodes do not have child.

 * Select the `Welcomeadvanced` node.
-Its properies show up in the pop-up wiindow on the right.
+Its properies show up in the pop-up window on the right.
 The chatbot enters this node only when it identifies `@order` intent which is the starting point of an ordering conversation.

     !["watson-burger Example"](docs/images/advanced_dialog_flow20.png)